rossgong/liri-node-app/README.md

 BANDS_KEY=<your BandsInTown Key>
 ```

 `concert-this` - Retrieves concert details of an artist from BandsInTown.
-Usage: `node liri.js concert-this <band-name>`
+Usage: `node liri.js concert-this <band-name>` e.g. `node liri.js conecert-this Youth Code`

 `spotify-this-song` - Retrieves the details of the song from the Spotify API, including song name, artist, album, and gives you the spotify link.
-Usage: `node liri.js spotify-this-song <song name>`
+Usage: `node liri.js spotify-this-song <song name>` e.g. `node liri.js spotify-this-song Consuming Guilt`

 `movie-this` - Retrieves the details of a movie from the OMDB API.
-Usage `node liri.js movie-this <movie name>`
+Usage `node liri.js movie-this <movie name>` e.g. `node liri.js movie-this Wings of Desire`

+`do-what-it-says` - Takes the commands listed in `random.txt` and executes whatever command inside of that function.
+The command should be formatted above sans the `node liri.js` e.g. `spotify-this-song Dust of Fallen Rome`

 ## Using this repository